 Best Food Cities Selected by 11 Travel Experts

-San Francisco is a city rich in diversity, so it’s no surprise that the food scene is just as diverse when it comes to all types of traditional cuisines and modern fusions.
-In a city less than 50 square miles, it sure has packed in its fair share of quality restaurants, cafes and bars into this little area.
+San Francisco is a city rich in diversity, so it’s no surprise the food scene is just as diverse when it comes to all types of traditional cuisines and modern fusions.
+In a city less than 50 square miles, it sure has packed in its fair share of quality restaurants, cafes and bars.
 From the delicious Italian-inspired North Beach, to the classic and contemporary blends of Chinatown, to the incredible selection of Latin America influenced restaurants that pop up around the Mission.
-If you’re looking for a flavor sensation, then San Francisco is the place to be!
+If looking for a flavor sensation, then San Francisco is the place to be!